Trial for man accused of December 2021 murder to start this week

 Opening statements in the cases are scheduled for Tuesday morning.
 The trial was expected to take five days this week, but Will Cockey, a spokesman for the Frederick County State's Attorney's Office, said it could continue into next week.

 Police have said that on Dec.
-26, 2021, at around 7:15 p.m., Robey was arguing with a female Burger King employee who he knew.
+26, 2021, at around 7:15 p.m., Robey was arguing with a female Burger King employee whom he knew.

-Minutes earlier, Penamon asked the same female employee for her phone number as he went through the drive through.
-Another female then directed Penamon to park and she went outside to meet him.
+Minutes earlier, Penamon asked the same female employee for her phone number as he went through the drive-thru.
+Another female then directed Penamon to park, and she went outside to meet him.

 Penamon then walked inside the restaurant, where he saw Robey and the first female arguing.
 Penamon told Robey to stop speaking to her that way.